masashi2ueda/pgss/README.md

 ### How it Works

 1. **Page-Specific SessionState**:
-   By creating an instance of `PageSessionState` using the current file (`__file__`), you ensure that the session state is unique to the page.
+   By creating an instance of `PageSessionState` using the current file (ex: `page.py`), you ensure that the session state is unique to the page.
 This means that each page can maintain its own state, even if the same variable names are used on multiple pages.

 1. **Set Default Values**:
    The `set_if_not_exist` method allows you to set default values for your session state variables if they haven't been initialized yet.
 This ensures that the state starts with predefined values.